hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 ### Fonts in this typeface

-* Weight: normal or bold
+* Weight: medium or bold
 * Width: narrow, normal, wide, or double-wide
 * Height: normal or double-height
 * Encoding: Latin-1 or DEC Technical